Xytabich/UNet/Examples/Notepad/README.md

 ### Setup
 - Setup [UNet](https://github.com/Xytabich/UNet)
 - Download [latest unitypackage](https://github.com/Xytabich/UNet/blob/master/Examples/Notepad/Notepad-2.1.0.unitypackage) and upack it
-- Add `UNet-NotepadsManager` to the scene and adjust the position where the tablet will spawn. *Note:* do not rename this object.
+- Add `UNet-NotepadsManager` to the scene. *Note:* do not rename this object.
 - Duplicate child object, depending on the capacity of the world, and put them in the VRC Object Pool list, which is located on `UNet-NotepadsManager`
+- Adjust the position and rotation of the manager from which the notepad will be spawned.
+Or you can use the NotepadSpawnPoint script for multiple notepad spawn points.
-- Add trigger (ui button, for example) that calls "SpawnNotepad" event on `UNet-NotepadsManager`
+- Add trigger (ui button, for example) that calls "SpawnNotepad" event on `NotepadsManager` or `NotepadSpawnPoint`.
 - You can also see an example in the UNet test world.